g-afk-lang/ER-EPR/condensed.md

 So essentially, the baseline signal takes time and the ER=EPR signal does not.
 If the baseline signal takes 1 second to reach the sensor the ER=EPR signal gets there instantly.
 I suppose a T-symmetry is involved from the moment of decision.
 Implying reality isn't constructed before it is quantized.

+If at point B is lorentz time then point A must be negative for an observer at point B.